Use Pure Storage Cloud Dedicated as Backend Storage

 Create a policy for the realm.
 Ensure you have administrative privileges.

-purepolicy management-access create --realm <customer1-realm> --role storage --aggregation-strategy all-permissions <realm-policy>
+purepolicy management-access create --realm <customer1-realm> --role storage --aggregation-strategy all-permissions <realm-policy>For basic privileges:

 Verify the policy.